Skip to main content

 A key feature of RTK Query is its management of cached data.
 When data is fetched from the server, RTK Query will store the data in the Redux store as a 'cache'.
 When an additional request is performed for the same data, RTK Query will provide the existing cached data rather than sending an additional request to the server.

-RTK Query provides a number of concepts and tools to manipulate the cache behaviour and adjust it to your needs.
+RTK Query provides a number of concepts and tools to manipulate the cache behavior and adjust it to your needs.

 Default Cache Behavior